H4rdy12/Dissertation---Megadunes/README.md

 These scripts illustarte the code used to investigate Antarcticas megadunes.
 Megadunes are a unique wave landfrom expression formed by wind laid snow deposits.

 <img src="3D MD fig copy.png" alt="Simply Easy Learning" width="800" height="320">
+- 3D image of megadunes East of Lake Vostok.

 ## REMA